 Interview: Buying and Selling at Auction

 Auction houses worldwide make up a multi-billion-dollar industry that sellers use as a means of divesting anything from single items to entire collections.
-We spoke with our Senior Fine Art Specialist Joe Stanfield to get his take on the ins and outs of buying and selling at auction and what makes auction one of the best ways to both disperse and acquire material.
+We spoke with our Vice President and Senior Fine Art Specialist Joe Stanfield to get his take on the ins and outs of buying and selling at auction and what makes auction one of the best ways to both disperse and acquire material.

 What is an auction and how is it different than other means of selling?